schollz/find/docs/index.md

 # Quickstart

-If you'd like to install things yourself, see [INSTALL.md](https://github.com/schollz/find/blob/master/INSTALL.md).
+If you'd like to install things yourself, see [Setup documentation](https://doc.internalpositioning.com/setup/).
 You don't need to do this to try FIND, though.

 ## 1. Download the software